 On Android Q devices, to allow capture of records when QuickCapture is running in the background, you must choose Allow all the time for the Allow to access this device's location setting.
 If you chose a different option when prompted, you can change your response to this question by going to Settings > Privacy > Permission manager > Location, choosing QuickCapture, and then choosing Allow all the time.

-If the point layer has been configured to both accept user input and collect records in continuous mode, records will fail to send.
-These records need to be discarded on the mobile device.
-The project author should update the project, removing either the user input or continuous mode.
+If the point layer has been configured to both accept user input and collect records in streaming mode, records will fail to send.
+These records must be discarded on the mobile device.
+The project author should update the project, removing either the user input or streaming mode.
 The mobile worker can then update the project and capture and send new records.